aridjayarecipes/cutesrecipes.web.app/content/post/2098-steps-to-make-favorite-homemade-kebab-with-chimichurri-sauce.md

 1. Take to taste chimichurri sauce for brushing and serving (see my recipe)

 Steak Kebabs with Chimichurri are the perfect flavorful food to welcome the warmer weather with!
 I love this recipe because like I mentioned no marinating is needed.
-A good steak really doesn&#39;t need a marinade anyway but a lot of steak kebab/skewer recipes do call for.
+A good steak really doesn't need a marinade anyway but a lot of steak kebab/skewer recipes do call for.
 Next time you break out the grill (this weekend perhaps?), skewer up a bunch of shrimp and veggies, serve with a make-ahead (great on anything) sauce, and.

 <!--inarticleads2-->